Yale Summer Course in Public Health Modeling

-Course instructors are Yale faculty experts in epidemiology, biostatistics, health policy, and health care operations who have been at the forefront of informing model-guided responses to COVID-19 locally, nationally, and around the world.
+Course instructors are Yale faculty experts in epidemiology, biostatistics, health policy, and health care operations who have been at the forefront of informing model-guided responses to COVID-19 and other disease threats locally, nationally, and around the world.

 I came to this course because I felt without understanding enough statistical methods, I don’t even know how to ask questions, what to ask? and how to generate ideas?
 The course opened doors for us to develop many research ideas.